-rname length
+,rname length

 specifies the length of the rname described above.
 If this parameter is omitted, the assembled length of the rname is used.
 You can specify a value between 1 and 255 to override the assembled length, or you may specify a value of 0.
 If 0 is specified, the length of the rname must be contained in the first byte at the rname addr specified above.
-If the name used in EQU assembler instruction is the same as the name specified in rname, the rname length must be specified.
+This rname length parameter may be specified as an explicit constant (decimal digit), a label from an EQU assembler instruction (symbol), or a register (2)-(12).
+The rname length must be specified if either the name specified in the rname field, or the length attribute of the rname is defined by an EQU assembler instruction.
+Additionally, the rname length must be coded if the rname addr field is coded as a register.

-,STEP SYSTEM SYSTEMS
+,STEP ,SYSTEM ,SYSTEMS

 specifies the scope of the resource used only within an address space (STEP), used by programs of more than one address space (SYSTEM), or shared between systems (SYSTEMS).
-If STEP is specified, a request for the same gname and rname from a program in another address space denotes a different resource.
+If STEP is specified, a request for the same qname and rname from a program in another address space denotes a different resource.
 If SYSTEM or SYSTEMS is specified, requests for the same qname, rname, and scope from programs of any address space denote the same resource.